Thinking of a career in elderly care? Here’s what you should know

 There’s no doubt about it, the UK has an ageing population.
-In Britain, there are more than 15m individuals over the age of 60, so it’s no surprise there’s an ever-growing demand for quality elderly care.
+In Britain, there are more than 15m individuals over the age of 60.
+Therefore, it’s no surprise there’s an ever-growing demand for quality elderly care.

-There are hundreds of different elderly care roles out there, in a variety of different industries, each requiring different levels of knowledge and skills to get the job done.
+There are hundreds of different elderly care roles out there, in a variety of different industries.
+Each elderly home requires different levels of knowledge and skills to get the job done.
 While the options available offer some fantastic career opportunities, picking the right field can seem a little overwhelming at first.
 Working with elderly people is one such specialist role that not only requires a level of technical skill, but certain personal attributes, too.

 In the below article, we provide a comprehensive guide on what you can expect from a career in care, from in-home roles to those in care homes and even hospitals.
 So, whether you’re new to the role or are a seasoned professional, here’s everything you need to know about working with the elderly.

 Like most industries, there are a wide variety of roles to choose from when considering a career in elderly care.
-It could be voluntary work supporting vulnerable individuals, or perhaps providing care within a residential home.
+It could be voluntary work supporting vulnerable individuals.
+Also, it could be providing care within a residential home.

-Each role requires a certain level of skill, and will have varying levels of ‘hands on’ activities depending on the area in which you specialise.
+- Each role requires a certain level of skill.
+Furthermore, each skill will have varying levels of ‘hands on’ activities depending on the area in which you specialise.

 To give you a better idea of the types of tasks associated with each role, we’ve put together a quick guide below.